Pembroke Center

 Biography

-Christina Gilligan is a sixth-year Ph.D. candidate in the English Department.
-She holds a B.A. in English and a B.S. in Public Policy Analysis from Indiana University-Bloomington, a J.D. from Harvard Law School, and a M.A. in English from Brown University.
-Her research centers on the nineteenth-century British novel.
-Her dissertation project explores readerly identification as a key site of both innovation and anxiety in the novels of Jane Austen, Charlotte Brontë, George Eliot, and Thomas Hardy.
-While critics have long associated the nineteenth-century novel with an uncritical encouragement of identification, the identificatory engagements of Britain’s realist authors were marked by ambivalence and instability.
-Indeed, the project argues that the questions it poses about the pleasures, limits, and power of identification, as well as the suitability of identification for various aesthetic, ethical, and political projects, were also open questions for these authors — questions with which they attempted to grapple through formal experimentation and adjustments in their novelistic projects.
-Christina has served as an editorial assistant for differences: A Journal of Feminist Cultural Studies and as a member of the senior editorial board for the Harvard Journal of Law & Gender.
+Christina Gilligan is a scholar and teacher of literature, law, and gender studies.
+She holds a PhD in English from Brown University and a J.D. from Harvard Law School.
+Her current manuscript, Readerly Identification from Austen to Hardy, analyzes the forms through which identification is courted and resisted in the realist novels of Jane Austen, Charlotte Brontë, George Eliot, and Thomas Hardy.
+While critics have long associated the nineteenth-century British novel with the uncritical (or even embarrassing) encouragement of identification, this project demonstrates that the identificatory engagements of these authors were marked by ambivalence and reflexivity.
+Indeed, the project maintains that the questions it poses about the powers, pleasures, and limitations of identification, as well as its suitability for various aesthetic, ethical, and political projects, were also open questions for these authors, who attempted to grapple with them through formal experimentation and shifts in their novelistic projects.